epw/consensus/Consensus Book.md

 Inspirations are the people, and occasionally magical beings, who further enlighten a Mage and help them see what might be possible.
 They act as counterbalances to the restraint from Anchors.
 An Inspiration doesn’t tend to actively inspire for long, but they are easy to reconnect with, which can be very rewarding.

-See the Anchors and Inspirations chapter for more.
+See the {{linkAnchors and Inspirations chapter}} for more.

 ## Gear and Accoutrements

 A Mage is hopefully capable enough when armed only with their mind, but often will have a variety of supplements to draw on.
 They tend to have a few pieces of noteworthy gear that usually travels with them.
 In addition, they may have access to a special magical place, or a band of other Mages to work with, or a group of students who seek to learn their wisdom.
-For more on these things, see the Gear and Accoutrements chapter.
+For more on these things, see the {{linkGear and Accoutrements chapter}}.

 ## Status Tracks

 Consensus measures progress over time for a number of elements of the game, from health to a sinister plot.
 This is usually done with a Status Track, which is based on the Code system used in medical transport.
 Status Tracks start with no Codes marked off, then have Code 50 marked off, Code 40, and so on, down to Code 10 and then Code N, the “newsworthy event.”
 What this means will depend on what the Status Track is tied to, but Code N is always irrevocable, representing a fundamental change.
 When a Status Track’s Code 30 is marked off, it starts to “slip”, advancing towards Code N much more quickly.
 Problems that aren’t addressed early on can become much more difficult to head off.

-For more on Status Tracks, see the Status Tracks chapter.
+For more on Status Tracks, see the {{linkStatus Tracks chapter}}.

 ## Why to Play